-Cavanaugh has served as a strategic planning and marketing consultant for over a decade, and has worked with a wide range of clients and projects.
-He is most proud of his versatility, professionalism, and ability to listen to clients and their stakeholders.
-He is widely recognized for his ability to see through the daily minutiae which clouds the vision of even the best manager and to identify strategic opportunities.
+Chris Cavanaugh has been called “a Swiss Army knife of strategy and marketing skills” because of his diverse set of capabilities and experiences.
+Cavanaugh has served as a strategic planning and marketing consultant for over 15 years and has worked with a wide range of clients and projects.
+He is most proud of his versatility, professionalism, and ability to listen to clients and stakeholders.
+He is widely recognized for his ability to see through the daily minutiae which clouds the vision of even the best manager and to identify strategic opportunities and solutions to problems.

 The Governor of North Carolina appointed Cavanaugh to the state’s travel and tourism board in 2003, and he was reappointed in 2010.
 He is past chairman of that board, and also past chairman of the Buncombe County Tourism Development Authority (overseeing the work of the Asheville CVB) and Blue Ridge Mountain Host, a regional marketing association.
-Cavanaugh was selected as a recipient of the 2014 Southeast Tourism Society Shining Example Award for his work with that organization and the industry.
-In 2015, the Travel Industry Association of North Carolina presented him with the Tourism Excellence Award for an Individual for outstanding contributions to the development of the travel industry in the state.
+Cavanaugh has been a recipient of the Southeast Tourism Society Shining Example Award for his work with that organization and the region and the Travel Industry Association of North Carolina’s Tourism Excellence Award for his contributions to the state.

 Cavanaugh holds a bachelor’s degree from Vanderbilt University and an MBA from Emory University.
 He had a career in consumer packaged goods marketing prior to joining The Biltmore Company.
 He has just finished two terms as a board member of Asheville Area Habitat for Humanity and continues to volunteer his time to the organization.